-"The festival's music speaks volumes about the contributions women have made to jazz--and continue to make--both here and abroad."
+"The festival's music speaks volumes about the contributions women have made to jazz--and continue to make--both here and abroad." --The Washington Post

 Three Sensational Concerts Hosted by Dee Dee Bridgewater